 This course offers a methodologically pluralist introduction to historical analysis and methods in the social sciences.
 Social scientists working in different disciplines and different research programs have varying, sometimes competing, assumptions about what it means to be “historical.”
-Rather than take sides, the course surveys and compares varied self-avowedly historical contemporary research programs: new institutional economic history, comparative historical analysis, historical institutionalism, and historical sociology.
-As we move across these research programs, we follow cross-disciplinary contrasts and connections to see how history has been analyzed by an array of economists, political scientists, and sociologists.
+Rather than take sides, this workshop introduces and compares a variety of self-avowedly historical contemporary research programs: new institutional economic history, comparative historical analysis, historical institutionalism, and historical sociology.
+In moving across these research programs, we engage statistical and case study methods, positivist and interpretive methodologies, as we follow cross-disciplinary contrasts and connections to explore how historical topics such as colonial legacies and regime transformations have been analyzed by an array of economists, political scientists, and sociologists.

 In 2020, for the first time, the WSSR is collaborating with the Southern Political Science Association and is hosting a series of half- and full-day workshops during their conference in San Juan, Puerto Rico.

 Join us between January 8th and January 11th and attend one or more of our workshops: